 Tuition and Fees

-Current tuition rates and other fees are available on the Tuition and Fees page.
+Current tuition rates and fees are explained on the Tuition and Costs

-CollegeScholarships.org and FinAid.org are online scholarship search engines which allow students to search for scholarships by degree type or by subject area.
+- Collegescholarships.org is an online scholarship search engine which allows students to search for scholarships by degree type or subject area.

 TEACH Grant Program

 Students who intend to teach full-time in high-need subject areas for at least four years at schools that serve low-income families may be eligible for the TEACH Grant.
 This federal grant program provides up to $8,000 ($4,000 per year) to full-time graduate students.
 Learn more about TEACH Grants.